 Yes!
 This roasted butternut squash soup is not only delicious, but it’s also healthy.
 It’s packed with vitamins and nutrients and relatively low in calories.

-To make it even healthier, you can swap out the heavy cream for milk or half and half.
-You can also use olive oil instead of butter to roast the squash.
+To make this squash soup recipe even healthier, you can swap out the heavy cream for milk or half and half.
+And, you can also use olive oil instead of butter to roast the squash.

 Do you have to peel butternut squash before roasting it?

-No, you don’t have to peel the squash before baking it.
-I prefer not to because it’s a little easier and less messy.
-I find it easier to remove the peel AFTER roasting the squash.
+No, you don’t have to peel the squash to make this roast butternut squash soup recipe.
+I prefer not to because it’s easier, less messy and saves a ton of time.
+It is much easier to remove the peel AFTER roasting the squash.